epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_control.md

 # Strided Current Filtering {#strided_current_filtering}

-EPOCH 4.15 introduces strided multipass digital current filtering as described and benchmarked in the review by [Vey and Godfrey](https://www.sciencedirect.com/science/article/abs/pii/S163107211400148X).
+EPOCH 4.15 introduces strided multipass digital current filtering as described and benchmarked in the review by [Vay and Godfrey](https://www.sciencedirect.com/science/article/abs/pii/S163107211400148X).
 This can be tuned to substantially damp high frequencies in the currents and can be used to reduce the effect of numerical Cherenkov radiation.